Arthur Adalbert Chase: Pacing machine

-Chase had been using pacing tandems in the past, and even rode behind an electric pacing tandem when he went up against the famous French cyclist Bouhours in Paris in 1898.
+Chase had been using pacing tandems in the past, and even rode behind an electric pacing tandem when he went up against the famous French cyclist Emile Bouhours in Paris in 1898.

 The use of a fast pacer was not considered cheating at that time, and this must have motivated Chase to have a special pacer custom-made to his design.
-He commissioned a UK firm to build the machine at the start of 1899, a tandem with a rear-mounted 1.75 hp deDion engine.
+He commissioned a UK firm to build the machine at the start of 1899, a tandem with a rear-mounted De Dion-Bouton 1.75 hp engine.
 Both riders pedalled, the front one being responsible for steering, the rear for control of the engine.
 This pacer was capable of 39 mph at top speed.

 Tandems

 Although Chase was a champion solo cyclist, he also tried his hand at tandem racing, along with Walters who would ride up front.

-Chase also worked with his brother in building Chase Brothers Motorcylces.